caravan-law-1500x500

 Can I live in my caravan in my back garden?

 It isn’t possible to live in your caravan in your back garden if it’s being used as a completely self-sufficient and separate home.
+A caravan being used as a full-time home would not be eligible for a Caravan Insurance policy through Safeguard.
 Having two separate dwellings on the same land would require planning permission.

 Can you tow a caravan with a leased car?